 A few weeks ago, I downloaded the U.S. Supreme Court’s opinion in Fisher v.
 University of Texas at Austin on my e-reader so I could read it during my commute.

-I share this account with my 8-year-old twins, one of whom said: “Fisher is the most boring book ever.
+I share this account with my 8-year-old twins.
+One of them said: “Fisher is the most boring book ever.
 It’s just about some girl who couldn’t get into college.”

 I can’t believe she read enough of the opinion to know what the case was about!